 Allianz Worldwide Care provides a directory of doctors and hospitals whose services their insurance policies cover.
 You simply need to enter the name of the city you plan on moving to in Indonesia and then you will be given a list of addresses, telephone numbers and names of doctors.
 Unfortunately, English is not a requirement in hospitals, yet the services offered by most of these clinics should be up to par with Western medical treatment and can be relied on in emergency cases.
 As mentioned above, traveling to Singapore for treatment is also a viable option.

-Most expats in Indonesia go to so-called “group practice medical clinics”, which have a wider range of specialists and offer most routine medical evaluations and care.
-In addition, most medical staff often speak some English.
+Most expats in Indonesia go to so-called “group practice medical clinics,” which have a wider range of specialists and offer most routine medical evaluations and care.
+In addition, most medical staff speak some English.
 Please also be aware that regardless of the medical evaluation you have had, you will be required to pay in cash, as few hospitals have access to credit card machines.

-It is also common that some medications which may be prescription only in your home country can easily and cheaply be acquired over the counter in Indonesia.
+It is also common that some medications which may require a prescription in your home country can easily and cheaply be acquired over the counter in Indonesia.